Razz4780/qemu_test_runner/README.md

 3. `TEST_BUILD_CMD` - command to used to create a copy-on-write image (for example `qemu-img`).
 4. `TEST_ENABLE_KVM` - whether to use KVM in tests.

-Those tests can by run with a command:
+Those tests can be run with a command:
 ```
 cargo test -- --ignored
 ```